 Both traditional insole customization and smart insole creation are a complicated process.
 Generally, insole customization manufacturing requires:

 The smart insole production additionally requires insole manufacturing and circuit integration setup.
-The challenge is, without moulding for a large batch order, the small batch producing or prototyping can only rely on hand making which will result in a very inaccurate layout.
+The challenge is, without molding for large batch order, the small-batch producing or prototyping can only rely on hand making which will result in a very inaccurate layout.

 By applying 3D printing, Roy eliminated most processes involved in the creation of the insole.
 The Raise3D N2 is able to directly build a final production model with customized insole geometry and will automatically leave the space and slot exposed for circuit setup.
 After installation, the printer will completely enclose the electronics by printing the consecutive layers over them.
 Labor cost, facility and equipment cost, and lead time are shortened by this automation.
 Most importantly, his Raise3D printer allows him to combine insole customization and circuit set up together in one print run.
 As a result, the price of the insole is reduced to 500 HK dollars from 100,000HK dollars.
 Lead time is reduced from 2 weeks to less than 5 days.
 The equipment required is reduced to a computer, scanner, and printer instead of a foam pad and thermoforming machine and grinding machine.